rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

  }
 ```

 That's where this group comes in.
-It checks all the passed types, and let us know how to narrow the param type declaration.
+It checks all the passed types and tells us how to narrow the param type declaration.

 😊